wsmelojr/blockmeter/README.md

-# The BlockMeter Experiment: A blockchain-base PKI for Smart Meters
+# The BlockMeter Experiment: A blockchain-based PKI for Smart Meters

 This repository contains the implementation of the **BlockMeter Experiment**, developed at the Brazilian National Institute of Metrology, Quality, and Technology (Inmetro).